Seyyed Abolfazl Hosseini

 Research interests are mainly topics related to fluid transport in porous media.
 Current research includes: Enhanced Oil Recovery - Enhanced Gas Recovery - Upscaling and Upgridding - Above Zone Monitoring Interval - Reservoir Simulation and History Matching - Unconventional Reservoirs

-Exceptional Talented Fellows Scholarship Award - Iran Ministry of Science (2006 - 2008)
+Exceptional Talented Fellows Scholarship Award - Iranian Ministry of Science (2006 - 2008)

 Best Oral Presentation Award - Iranian National Chemical Engineering Society (2005)